solid/notifications-panel/proposals/solid-webhook-notifications.md

 If the token is not valid or the user does not have READ access to the resource, the Pod will return 403 to the server client.

 #### 8. Receive subscription URL and metadata
-The Pod returns a subscription URL to the client server.
+The Pod returns a subscription URL to the subscribing server.

 ```http
 Content-Type: application/ld+json